 Can babies with hypoglycemia breastfeed exclusively?

 Exclusive breastfeeding is best for all babies, including those at greater risk for hypoglycemia.
 If a baby is symptomatic (showing signs of hypoglycemia) or has a blood glucose level less than 20–25 mg/dL, the baby should be given intravenous (IV) fluids until blood glucose levels are normal (greater than 45 mg/dL) and the baby is able to breastfeed effectively.
-Mothers of babies who are unable to breastfeed, even if just temporarily, can protect their milk supply by hand-expressing or pumping their breasts every 2–3 hours, or about 8 times a day, until their babies are able to resume breastfeeding.
+Mothers of babies who are unable to breastfeed, even if just temporarily, can protect their milk supply by hand-expressing or pumping their breasts every 2–3 hours, or about 8 to 12 times a day, until their babies are able to resume breastfeeding.
 Mothers should be encouraged to practice skin-to-skin care, which can be done even while their baby is receiving IV fluids.
 (Read this to learn all the benefits of skin-to-skin care.)

 Many babies experience neonatal hypoglycemia and most breastfeed exclusively.
 If your baby is unable to breastfeed and needs to be supplemented for a short time, you can either hand-express or pump your milk and feed it to your baby, or feed your baby donor milk or infant formula.
 Your baby’s health care provider can help you decide which option is best for you and your baby.